FrancoRamirezz/BudBuddy/README.md

 ## Technology Stack
 - Next.js for the frontend framework
+-
 - React for building user interfaces
 - Vercel for hosting the frontend, or another suitable frontend hosting solution

+Server Components: Render on the server, improving performance and SEO.
+Client Components: Render on the client, enabling interactive features and client-side state. use client Directive: Explicitly marks a component as a Client Componen